tsunami416604/azure-docs.hu-hu/articles/dev-spaces/get-started-netcore-visualstudio.md

 1. Amikor végzett, válassza az **Áttekintés + létrehozás**, majd a **Létrehozás** lehetőséget.

 ## <a name="get-the-visual-studio-tools"></a>A Visual Studio eszközeinek beszerzése
-Telepítse a [Visual Studio](https://www.visualstudio.com/vs/)legújabb verzióját.
-A Windowshoz készült Visual Studio 2019-es számítógépeken telepítenie kell az Azure-fejlesztési munkafolyamatot.
-A Windowshoz készült Visual Studio 2017-es számítógépen telepítenie kell a ASP.NET és a webes fejlesztési számítási feladatot, valamint a [Kubernetes készült Visual Studio-eszközöket](https://aka.ms/get-azds-visualstudio).
+Install the latest version of [Visual Studio](https://www.visualstudio.com/vs/).
+For Visual Studio 2019 on Windows you need to install the Azure Development workload.
+For Visual Studio 2017 on Windows you need to install the ASP.NET and web development workload as well as [Visual Studio Tools for Kubernetes](https://aka.ms/get-azds-visualstudio).

 ## <a name="create-a-web-app-running-in-a-container"></a>Egy tárolóban futó webalkalmazás létrehozása

-Ebben a szakaszban létre fog hozni egy ASP.NET Core webalkalmazást, és egy tárolóban fogja futtatni a Kubernetes-ben.
+In this section, you'll create an ASP.NET Core web app and get it running in a container in Kubernetes.

-### <a name="create-an-aspnet-web-app"></a>ASP.NET-webapp létrehozása
+### <a name="create-an-aspnet-web-app"></a>ASP.NET alapú webes alkalmazás létrehozása

-Hozzon létre egy új projektet a Visual studióból.
+From within Visual Studio, create a new project.
 Jelenleg a projektnek egy **ASP.NET Core-webalkalmazásnak** kell lennie.
 Adja a projektnek a „**webfrontend**” nevet.

 ![](media/get-started-netcore-visualstudio/NewProjectDialog1.png)